ADVERTISEMENT

 The Hidden Diamonds Cowl by Gabi van Tassell uses just a few rows of pick-up on the pin loom to create beautiful areas of visual interest.
 All photos by Matt Graves

 But don’t take my word for it—you can find incredible pick-up patterns in the pages of pretty much every Easy Weaving with Little Looms issue.
-And, if you’re an All Access Subscriber, you can download our new FREE eBook The Power of Pick-Up: 10 Pick-Up Projects for Rigid-Heddle, Inkle, and Pin Looms.
-(Not an All Access Subscriber yet?
-Learn more about our subscriber levels here!)
+And, if you’re an All Access Subscriber, you can download our new eBook The Power of Pick-Up: 10 Pick-Up Projects for Rigid-Heddle, Inkle, and Pin Looms.
 The projects in the book span all three loom types, and you’ll find something for weavers of all levels.

-Whether you’re new to pick-up or just want some new projects, I hope you “pick up” this new eBook and use it to weave something wonderful.
-Download your copy here!
+Whether you’re new to pick-up or just want some new projects, I hope you “pick up” this new eBook and use it to weave something extraordinary.

 Happy Weaving!